neelamdwivedi-da/damlfinancetraining/Module3/CreatingAccounts.md

 Now we have the template ready for the owner to make a request to the custodian, and for the custodian to accept the request to create the account.
 Next step in our workflow is to issue a cash instrument to be deposted into the new account.

+But before that, let us write a script to [test creating accounts](TestCreatingAccounts.md).